Batterygrid-intern/pem353-bender/README.md

 ## Build tools

 ### cmake
+cmake is used to build the project. c++ version is set to 17. c version is set to 11.

 #### Toolchains
 **cmake/toolchains/raspberryPi.cmake**
 Toolchain file to be able to cross compile from host machine to rpi4 64bit.